Effective Online Tutoring (Online)

 - Further reading: Most units will conclude with a list of further reading.

-There will be no formal assessment for this course.
+There is no formal assessment for this course.

 In order to complete this course and receive a University of Oxford certificate of completion, you will need to actively take part in the group activities; complete the four tutor-marked assignments; give a presentation in one of the "Presenting and facilitating online" online tutorials held during unit 4 of the course; and participate in a minimum of two of the other online tutorials delivered during the course.
 You are expected to make at least one substantive posting to the majority of the discussion topics initiated by your tutor.

-- Unit 2 - Introduction to teaching and learning online
+- Week 3 (1 Nov) Unit 2: Introduction to teaching and learning online (Tutor-led)

-- Unit 4 - Effective teaching in the online environment (2 weeks study are allocated for this unit)
+- Week 5 (15 Nov) Unit 4: Effective teaching in the online environment (Tutor-led)

-- Unit 5 - Meeting the challenges of teaching online
+- Week 7 (29 Nov) Unit 5: Meeting the challenge of teaching online (Tutor-led)

 The course remains open and the materials are available to you for four additional weeks after the end of the course.